cyberninja13/SOC/README.md

 Availability --  ensuring that data should be available to authorized users whenever they require it.
 This means keeping systems, networks, and devices up and running.

+## Encryption
+Encryption is the process of converting a normal readable message known as plaintext into unreadable message known as Cipher text.
+The cipher text obtained from the encryption can easily be transformed into plaintext using the encryption key.

+## Hashing
+Hashing is the process of converting the information into a key using a hash function.
+The original information cannot be retrieved from the hash key by any means.

 ## Threat-Vulnerability-Risk
 Threat: is Someone with the potential to cause harm by damaging or destroying the official data to a system or organization